ilfer/project_plc_transportband/Documentatie/Nikita/Vision_Camera.md

 To see the image, go to the configuration Assistant and press the start Acquisition button.
 Turn on De-Bayering for color and change the ExposureTimeAbs value.
 ![image](https://user-images.githubusercontent.com/79916453/167303422-76ab87ce-681d-4763-b14f-28679832270d.png)

 If there are problems searching for the camera in the Camera Initialization Assistant tab, you can use a separate software to search for the ip, the "Advanced IP Scanner" application.
+But the IP address for this Mako G040 camera is 169.254.251.174.

 ## Software